 (f) The register of subscribers to the public hospital shall be used as the evidence of the qualifications of candidates and electors and as the roll for election.

-(g) Where the number of candidates submitted for nomination and appointment does not exceed the number of vacancies on the board to which members area required to be appointed, the Returning Officer shall, in writing under his hand, certify that fact to the Under Secretary2 of the Department of Public Health 3, together with the names, addresses, and occupations of the candidates submitted, and such certificate shall be deemed to be and shall constitute the nomination of the persons named therein for appointment by the Governor as members of the board of management of the public hospital.
+(g) Where the number of candidates submitted for nomination and appointment does not exceed the number of vacancies on the board to which members area required to be appointed, the Returning Officer shall, in writing under his hand, certify that fact to the CEO, together with the names, addresses, and occupations of the candidates submitted, and such certificate shall be deemed to be and shall constitute the nomination of the persons named therein for appointment by the Governor as members of the board of management of the public hospital.
 Forthwith, after issuing the certificate mentioned in this paragraph, the Returning Officer shall, by notice in writing to the subscribers to the public hospital, cancel the date fixed for the election which has become unnecessary.

 (h) When the number of candidates submitted for nomination exceeds the number of persons to be nominated for appointment as members of the board of management, the Returning Officer shall forthwith, after the nomination day, make the necessary arrangements for and hold an election on the day fixed for such election.